sungsoo/sungsoo.github.io/_posts/2014-02-18-tdd-best-practices.md

 ### Do not introduce dependencies between tests

-Benefits: tests work in any order independently whether all or only subset is run
+**Benefits**: tests work in any order independently whether all or only subset is run

 Each test should be independent from others.
 Developers should be able to execute any individual test, set of tests or all of them.
 Often there is no guarantee that tests will be executed in any particular order.
 If there are dependencies between tests they might easily be broken with introduction of new tests.